 At dog tracks nationwide, greyhounds routinely suffer serious injuries.
-From January 2008 through September 2016, a total of 13,966 greyhound injuries have been documented.
+From January 2008 through July 2017, a total of 14,489 greyhound injuries have been documented.
 The most commonly reported injury was a broken leg.
 Other injuries included head trauma, electrocution, and broken backs.

-- At Southland Greyhound Park in Arkansas, 923 greyhound injuries were reported between January 2008 and September 2016, including at least 35 dogs that died or were euthanized.
+At Southland Greyhound Park in Arkansas, 1044 greyhound injuries were reported between January 2008 and July 2017, including at least 35 dogs that died or were euthanized.

-- At Iowa Greyhound Park, 371 greyhound injuries were reported between January 2008 and September 2016, including at least 28 dogs that died or were euthanized.
+At Iowa Greyhound Park, 395 greyhound injuries were reported between January 2008 and July 2017, including at least 29 dogs that died or were euthanized.

 The remaining two states with active dog tracks, Alabama and Florida, do not report greyhound injuries to the public.
-This is a notable omission, because a majority of operational dog tracks are now located in Florida.
-Minimal injury data has become available through Florida Department of Business and Professional Regulation (DBPR) investigative files, death notifications, and inspection reports.
+This is a notable omission because a majority of operational dog tracks are now located in Florida.
+Minimal injury data has become available through the Florida Department of Business and Professional Regulation (DBPR) investigative files, death notifications, and inspection reports.

-Tracks in the United Kingdom do not make injury information public, but GREY2K USA conducted an analysis of injury information obtained from social media accounts of industry members.
-This analysis documented a total of 276 specific greyhound injuries dating from 2006 to June 2014.
-Bone fractures were overwhelmingly the most frequently reported injury.
+Tracks in the United Kingdom do not make injury information public at all, but GREY2K USA Worldwide conducted an analysis of injury information obtained from the social media accounts of leading industry members.
+A total of 276 specific greyhound injuries dating from 2006 to June 2014 could be documented.
+As in other racing jurisdictions, bone fractures were overwhelmingly the most frequently reported injury.